 Internship training is carried out in a variety of affiliated member training sites.
 There are three levels of membership available for training sites: Core, Adjunct, and Affiliate Members.
-The following reflects the number of sites at each membership level for the Great Lakes Region for the 2015-2016 training year:
+The following reflects the number of sites at each membership level for the Great Lakes Region for the 2017-2018 training year:

-- One Core member - Three Adjunct members
+- Two Core members - Two Adjunct members

 Many of the sites within the consortium employ more than one doctoral-level licensed psychologist, ensuring opportunities for primary supervision by two on-site doctoral-level licensed psychologists.
-In instances where there is only one psychologist on-site, HAPTC-Great Lakes works with the training site to coordinate additional primary supervision for the intern.
+In instances where there is only one psychologist on-site, NPTC-Great Lakes works with the training site to coordinate additional primary supervision for the intern.

-Table 2 reflects the range of settings for HAPTC-Great Lakes' member sites.
+Table 2 reflects the range of settings for NPTC-Great Lakes' member sites.